indygreg/python-zstandard/README.rst

 ``stream_writer(fh)`` allows you to *stream* data into a compressor.

 Returned instances implement the ``io.RawIOBase`` interface.
-Only methods that involving writing will do useful things.
+Only methods that involve writing will do useful things.

 The argument to ``stream_writer()`` must have a ``write(data)`` method.
 As compressed data is available, ``write()`` will be called with the compressed